JuliaComputing/XML.jl/README.md

 ## Approach

 1. `itr = Iterators.split(input_string, '<')`
-2. To satisfy the XML spec, each element of this iterator must begin with one of:
+2. To satisfy the XML spec, each element of `itr` must begin with one of:
     - `?tag` (prolog only)
     - `!tag` (prolog only)
     - `!--` (comment)